 There are many reasons to tackle mental health issues, trauma, violence, isolation, and disconnection in our society.
 How we treat others in our culture illustrates our level of consciousness, and more importantly, our capacity for empathy.
 If we don’t take action to raise our communities’ emotional and social intelligence, violence, separation, and suffering will likely only continue to permeate.
 When we make true connections with one another, we thrive.
 When we work together to creatively solve problems, we collectively build our resiliency.
 In doing so, we effect long-term positive change amidst our culture, societal conditions, perspectives, and belief systems.

-The HiEQ Pilot Program launched in 2018 with numerous homeschool families, schools, and community organizations in LA and the United States.
+At the end of 2015, True Connection joined the SEL (Social and Emotional Learning) movement in education.
+Our new signature HiEQ curriculum is in schools and institutions across the country.
 True Connection continues to equip kids with the necessary tools to manage long-term traumatic stress symptoms and balance emotional regulation.
 HiEQ not only helps prevent mental health issues, violence, and isolation, but also empowers students to set clear goals, which instill a sense of purpose.
 The ultimate aim of HiEQ is to facilitate emotional and mental growth in youth, helping them gain greater awareness about their emotions, so that they can creatively and empathetically solve problems, within themselves, their families, communities, and the world.

-Created by a student at The All As One Orphanage during our Healing Arts Program in Freetown, Sierra Leone circa 2011.
+Student at The All As One Orphanage during our Healing Arts Program in Freetown, Sierra Leone circa 2011.